Cloud Hosting: Myths vs Reality

 However, it appears that Cloud technology is especially susceptible to the perils of myth.
 For example, perhaps the most prevalent myth about the Cloud is that it will always save local authorities and bus operators money – see below.

-In his session, Gareth helped dispel these myths, arguing that their existence impedes innovation and detracts attention from the actual opportunities and challenges present in all hosting models.
+In his session, Gareth helped to dispel these myths, arguing that their existence impedes innovation and detracts attention from the actual opportunities and challenges present in all hosting models.

 So what are the most common myths about Cloud hosting?
 And what is the reality?
 Let’s see…